NeLy-EPFL/ballpushing_utils/src/Ballpushing_utils/README_Ballpushing_metrics.md

 | **Success direction** | ≥ 25 | ≥ 1.5 mm | Determining successful manipulation direction (push/pull/both) |
 | **Final event (standard)** | 170 | 10.2 mm | Task completion threshold for standard experiments |
 | **Final event (F1)** | 100 | 6.0 mm | Task completion threshold for F1 experiments |

-## Frequently Asked Questions

-**Q: What exactly is "close proximity" for interaction events?**
-A: Close proximity is defined as ≤ 45 pixels (2.7 mm) distance between the fly and ball.

-**Q: What does "> 5 pixels" mean in millimeters for significant events?**
-A: 5 pixels equals 0.3 mm ball displacement.

-**Q: What is the "higher threshold" for major events?**
-A: The major event threshold is ≥ 20 pixels (1.2 mm) ball displacement.

-**Q: Should "Major event" be called "First major event"?**
-A: Yes, this would be more accurate since it refers to the first event exceeding the major threshold.

-**Q: What is the "specified distance threshold" for final events?**
-A: Final events use different thresholds: 170 pixels (10.2 mm) for standard experiments and 100 pixels (6.0 mm) for F1 experiments.
-This is distinct from both significant and major event thresholds.

-**Q: Are push/pull events classified using the significant event threshold?**
-A: Yes, pushed and pulled events are classified using the significant event threshold (5 pixels / 0.3 mm).
-Only meaningful interactions that exceed this threshold are counted.

-**Q: Does pulling ratio use the same threshold as pushing?**
-A: Yes, the pulling ratio calculation only includes events that exceed the significant event threshold (5 pixels / 0.3 mm) for both pushing and pulling directions.

-**Q: Can a fly have a final_event if the ball doesn't reach the task completion distance?**
-A: Yes, the final_event represents the last interaction that moved the ball significantly toward the goal, regardless of whether the full task was completed.
-The task completion is determined by whether the ball reaches the final_event_threshold distance.